skibart/scraperWEB-API/README.md

 Before you begin, ensure you have met the following requirements:

 - Node.js installed on your machine.
-[Download Node.js](https://nodejs.org/)
 - Familiarity with JavaScript and Node.js basics.
+- Familiarity with MongoDB.

 ### Installation